 - Failing to provide adequate safety equipment

-- Failing to perform risk assessments to identify hazards before they become a problem
+- A failure to perform risk assessments to identify hazards before they become a problem

 - Failing to ensure that all machinery and tools used in the workplace are maintained and serviced to a safe standard.

-- Failing to ensure that all staff are trained in the safe performance of their jobs and the safe operation of any machinery that they might use i.e. forklifts.
+- A failure to ensure that all staff are trained in the safe performance of their jobs and the safe operation of any machinery that they might use i.e. forklifts.